 Will the military take away the abuser's firearms?

-- a misdemeanor or felony conviction for a crime of domestic violence in a civilian court, or a conviction for domestic violence at a general or special court-martial, then the military can:
+If the abuser has a misdemeanor or felony conviction for domestic violence in a civilian court, or a conviction for domestic violence at a general or special court-martial, then the military can:

 The military will not take away firearms for:

-- summary court-martial convictions,
+- summary court-martial convictions;

-- deferred prosecutions in civilian courts, or
+- deferred prosecutions in civilian court;